orangeduck/Cello/README.md

 About
 -----

-C+ is a C GNU99 library which brings higher level programming tools to C. It takes inspiration from C++, Obj-C, Haskell and Python.
+C+ is a C GNU99 _library_ which brings higher level programming tools to C. It takes inspiration from C++, Obj-C, Haskell and Python.
 Most closely C+ resembles C with interfaces, dynamic/duck typing, and some syntactic sugar.
 There are a selection of new keywords, and many generically named functions in the namespace are taken, but other than that it should be fully compatible with normal C code.

 Although I've made the syntax pleasant, this isn't a library for beginners.
 It is for C power users, as manual memory management doesn't play nicely with many higher-order concepts.

 What I don't enjoy in Haskell is writing small detailed algorithms in a functional style.
 What I do love about Haskell (and C) is the way programs are structured at a higher level.
-With this project I never really aimed for Object Orientation in C, but I hope that with C+ I've turned it into something of a dynamic and powerful functional language which it might have once been.
+With this project I never really aimed for Object Orientation in C, but I hope that with C+ I've turned made something of a dynamic and powerful functional language which C might have once been.
 This also explains why some terminology is closer to Haskell than C++/Java.

 More Examples
 -------------